Ladan-hub/Ladan-hub/README.md

 ### Hi there, I'm Ladan 👋

-I'm a digital marketing manager turned full-stack software engineer.
-I'm passionate about combining technology and art to create innovative, forward thinking products.
+I'm a full-stack software engineer with a background in digital marketing, passionate about combining technology and art to create dynamic and engaging user experiences.

 - 📫 Email me at: ladannazary@gmail.com